thediymaker/pi_hostspot_rtmp_rstp/README.md

 to get out of the screen session you will want to hit ```cntl + a``` ```cntrl + d``` this will disconnect you from the session, to re connect you can type ```screen -r SCREENSESSIONNUMBER``` which the screen session number is gathered by running ```screen -list```

+**Future changes**

+Going forward i plan to move away from the USB modem and go to a sixfab pi shield.
+This should be here next week so i will update this when the new parts arrive.

+I also plan to create a 3d printed housing for this device that will hold the pi, with the shield, a small oled screen to show status and have a spot for the antennas.

 **Sources**